 We develop, market, install and support a broad line of software products and services primarily focused on facilitating electronic payments.
 In addition to our own products, we distribute, or act as a sales agent for, software developed by third parties.
 Our products are sold and supported through distribution networks covering three geographic regions - the Americas, Europe/Middle East/Africa ("EMEA") and Asia/Pacific.
 Each distribution network has its own sales force and supplements its sales force with independent reseller and/or distributor networks.
 Our products and services are used principally by financial institutions, retailers and electronic payment processors, both in domestic and international markets.
 Accordingly, our business and operating results are influenced by trends such as information technology spending levels, the growth rate of the electronic payments industry, mandated regulatory changes, and changes in the number and type of customers in the financial services industry.
-Our products are marketed under the ACI Worldwide brand.
+Our products have historically been marketed under the ACI Worldwide brand.
+In September 2010, we launched a new ACI Payment Systems brand for our products to reflect our focus on the broader payments industry and to emphasize our position as a trusted provider in the payments market.

 We derive a majority of our revenues from non-domestic operations and believe our greatest opportunities for growth exist largely in international markets.
 Refining our global infrastructure is a critical component of driving our growth.
 We have launched a globalization strategy which includes elements intended to streamline our supply chain and provide low-cost centers of expertise to support a growing international customer base.
 In fiscal 2006, we established a new subsidiary in Ireland to serve as the focal point for certain international product development and commercialization efforts.
-This subsidiary oversees remote software development operations in Romania and elsewhere, as well as manages certain of our intellectual property rights.
-During 2009 and 2010, we have continued our efforts to try and take a direct selling and support strategy in certain countries where historically we have used third-party distributors to represent our products, in an effort to develop closer relationships with our customers and develop a stronger overall position in those countries.
+This subsidiary oversees remote software development operations in Romania and elsewhere and manages certain of our intellectual property rights.
+During 2010 and 2009, we have continued our efforts to try and take a direct selling and support strategy in certain countries where historically we have used third-party distributors to represent our products in an effort to develop closer relationships with our customers and develop a stronger overall position in those countries.

-In September 2009, we announced ACI Agile Payments Solution, the vision for our payments products.
+In September 2009, we announced the ACI Agile Payments Solution strategy, the vision for our payments products.
 The vision recognizes the long term direction to migrate payments processing from the current discrete structures to a common service-based delivery mechanism.
 While we are evolving our service offerings into ACI Agile Payments Solution reference architecture, financial organizations can benefit from the enterprise capabilities of our existing product suite and start moving towards an agile payments environment.

 In March 2008, we announced to customers the timelines for maturing many of our retail payment engines products.
 These products were developed or acquired by ACI over several years and include BASE24, TRANS24-eft, ON/2, OpeN/2 and ASx.
 Our strategy is to help customers migrate to our next-generation BASE24-eps solution as we discontinue standard support for previous products.
 This will allow customers to take advantage of our newest technology and allow us to more efficiently focus our research and development investment.
 Towards the end of 2008, we also announced to customers the timelines for maturing many of our back office service products.
-Some of these back office services are now provided by ACI Issuer and ACI Acquirer, two products which were obtained through the Euronet Essentis Limited acquisition, as well as the ANDIS product accessed through our distribution agreement with Bell ID.
+Some of these back office services are now provided by ACI Issuer and ACI Acquirer, two products which were obtained through the Euronet Essentis Limited acquisition, as well as the ANDiS product accessed through our distribution agreement with Bell Identification B.V.